 Here at BitofBacon HQ we’ve been hard at work organizing, deciding if various of the miscellaneous stuff in the house holds joy for us (spoiler alert…most of it doesn’t), and warding off the winter chill!
 Warm drinks, warm dinners, warm blankets and warm fires are all fine choices for this. 🙂

 And it’s a GREAT way to use up leftover chicken!
-Cook up an extra chicken breast or a couple extra thighs when you making dinner one night and later that week you can make chicken and dumplings with the meat.
+Cook up an extra breast or a couple extra thighs when you making dinner one night and later that week you can make this recipe with the meat.
 Bonus!

-This particular version of chicken and dumplings owes its inspiration to Thomas Keller’s cookbook, Ad Hoc at Home.* His is way more complicated and fussy (no shock since he is known for running The French Laundry), but I loved the idea of his recipe, so I decided to streamline it and pair it with my favorite dumpling recipe.
+This particular version owes its inspiration to Thomas Keller’s cookbook, Ad Hoc at Home.* His is way more complicated and fussy (no shock since he is known for running The French Laundry), but I loved the idea of his recipe, so I decided to streamline it and pair it with my favorite biscuit recipe.